guptaaka/dice-detection-using-YOLOv5/README.md

   ![image](https://user-images.githubusercontent.com/23294197/149734324-0a5a2049-b19c-406c-b8c7-6097c84264db.png)

 **Step III.
-Create the PyTorch environment by running below commands.**
+[Optional, only to test if you can really get connected to a GPU] Create the PyTorch environment by running below commands.**

 ```
 srun --partition=gpu --nodes=1 --pty --export=All --gres=gpu:1 --mem=4G --time=01:00:00 /bin/bash